NBD Block Devices

 3. Storage costs decrease automatically

-NBD devices appear as files in the .nbd directory when mounted via 9P and NFS:
+NBD devices are regular files in the .nbd directory:

 # View NBD device files